drunomics/contentpool-client/README.md

 * Set the "replicator" user and its password `admin/config/relaxed/settings`.
   Do not change the API root.

-* Add a new remote service at `admin/config/services/relaxed/add`
+* Add a new remote service "Contentpool" at `admin/config/services/relaxed/add` and enter the remote URL, including the /relaxedws suffix.
+After submitting the form, the connection will be checked.
+If there are no inidicated problems, it worked fine.

+* Configure the live workspace at `admin/structure/workspace/` as follows:

+  * Set "Assign default target workspace" to "Contentpool - Live".
+  * Set "Replication settings on update" to "Replicate contentpool entities"
+  * Set "Replication settings on update" to "None"

+That's it, you can give it a try now.

 ### Automated setup